Willie169/termux-sh/README.md

 ### Prerequisites

 - Approximately 30GB of storage space.
-- Stable internet connection for packages and scripts download and setup.
+- Internet connection for packages and scripts download and setup.
+- It is recommended to turn off the battery optimization of Termux.
+- It is recommended to hold wakelock.
+You can do so by opening Termux, pulling down the notification bar, and tapping "Acquire wakelock".

 ### Process completed (signal 9) - press Enter Error